croweman/openapi-json-response-validator/README.md

 # openapi-json-response-validator

-API that utilises the Node.js [express-openapi-validator](#https://www.npmjs.com/package/express-openapi-validator) middleware to validate that JSON responses conform to an **OpenAPI 3** specification.
+APIs that utilises the Node.js <a href="https://www.npmjs.com/package/express-openapi-validator">express-openapi-validator</a> middleware to validate that JSON responses conform to an **OpenAPI 3** specification.

 The API will expose a REST micro service to perform the validation.